Hi, my name is

 September 2023 - February 2024

-In charge of building the production environment, I was first assigned the task of auditing the whole poject, both in terms of infrastructure, and CI/CD.
-I produced a first executive summary, providing opinionated recommandations.
-My two main recommandations were :
+I was first assigned the task of auditing the whole project, both in terms of infrastructure, and CI/CD, with an executive summary as deliverable.
+My two main recommendations were :

-• to spin up isolated envrionments to promote releases from dev, to staging, UAT, up to the production.
+• to spin up isolated environments to promote releases from dev, to staging, UAT, up to the production.

 Duties and achievements:

-• I was then in charge of implementing my recommandations, working with the Dev Team (5 developers), on one end, and the core infrastructure teams (compute, identity, network, security teams), on the other hand.
+• I was in charge of implementing my recommendations, working with the Dev Team (5 developers), on one end, and the core infrastructure teams, on the other hand.

-• I was required to attend the validation gates meetings, required to allow the app to go to production.
+• I was required to attend the validation gates meetings: the process to allow the app to go to production.
 My role was to answer the question about infrastructure and automation design choices details.

-• Terraform was not used at all in the project, and I convinced the management, and the core infrastructure teams, to start using terraform for infrasructure management, especially in production.
+• Terraform was not used at all in the project, and I convinced the management, and the core infrastructure teams, to start using terraform for infrastructure management, especially in production.

-• The terraform achievements, my evangelist conviction, added to the support of the new architect in the Dev team, and the project managers, resulted in a real victory: In January 2024, several dedicated Azure subscriptions were given to the Dev Team department, where initially a single Azure subscription had to be shared with other departments!
+• The terraform achievements, my evangelist work, added to the support of the project managers, resulted in a real victory: In January 2024, several dedicated Azure subscriptions were granted to the Dev Team department, where initially a single Azure subscription had to be shared by all departments!

 November 2022 - September 2023